 - City, state and country.

 We use this information to create summary statistics and to determine the level of interest in information available on our site.
-Visitors may elect to provide us with personal information via e-mail.
+Visitors may elect to provide us with personal information via e-mail or by using the Contact Us feature on our website.
 This information is used internally to handle the sender's request and is not sold or disseminated to other organizations.
 However, e-mail communications may not be wholly secure from interception.